Mayerling

+The church at the site of the original hunting lodge.

 Mayerling is a small village (pop.
 200) in Lower Austria belonging to the municipality of Alland in the district of Baden.
 It is situated on the Schwechat river, in the Wienerwald (Vienna woods), 24 km southwest of Vienna.
 From 1550, it was in the possession of the abbey of Heiligenkreuz.

 The Mayerling incident

-In 1886, Crown Prince Rudolf of Austria, only son of Emperor Franz Joseph I of Austria and Empress Elisabeth, and heir to the Austro-Hungarian crown, acquired the manor and transformed it into a hunting lodge.
+In 1886, Crown Prince Rudolf of Austria, only son of Emperor Franz Joseph I and Empress Elisabeth, and heir to the Austro-Hungarian crown, acquired the manor and transformed it into a hunting lodge.
 It was in this hunting lodge that, on 30 January 1889, he was found dead with his mistress, Baroness Mary Vetsera, apparently as a result of suicide.

 Exactly what happened is unknown, but on 31 July 2015, the Austrian National Library issued copies of Vetsera's letters of farewell to her mother and other family members.
 The letters — written in Mayerling shortly before the deaths — state clearly and unambiguously that Mary Vetsera was preparing to commit suicide alongside Rudolf, out of love.